 are examples from recent trips.

-Making a friend at the hospital
+Making a friend at the orphanage

-Sharing treats at an orphanage school
+Sharing treats at a local school

 One of many curious students ready for a tutoring session